casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/blazer/index.md

 Below is a world map with all the known locations for the Blazer.
 ![Sons of the Forest Blazer Map Location](img/map.webp)

-## Blazer Location #1
+## Blazer Location 1
 The green marker labeled 1 on the map is the location of the graveyard where you can find the Blazer.
 Search around the coffins and you will find the Blazer in one of them.

 ![Sons of the Forest Blazer Location 1](featured.webp)

-### Other Items Nearby
+### Items Nearby
 There are no other items in the direct area of the Blazer, however, there are a few other items close to you.
-Here are a few other items in a short walking distance from you; [Shotgun Rail](/sons-of-the-forest/guides/shotgun-rail/), [Glider](/sons-of-the-forest/guides/glider/), Binoculars (Coming Soon), Shotgun (Coming Soon), and Virginia Outfits (Coming Soon).
+Here are a few other items in a short walking distance from you; [Shotgun Rail](/sons-of-the-forest/guides/shotgun-rail/), [Glider](/sons-of-the-forest/guides/glider/), [Binoculars](/sons-of-the-forest/guides/binoculars/), [Shotgun](/sons-of-the-forest/guides/shotgun/), and [Camouflage Suit](/sons-of-the-forest/guides/camouflage-suit/).

-## Blazer Location #2
+## Blazer Location 2
 The green marker labeled 2 on the map is the location of some beached boats where you can find a Blazer.
 Search the southernmost boat on the shore and you will find the Blazer in the back area.

 ![Sons of the Forest Blazer Location 1](img/location2.webp)